Decision-Neuroscience-Lab/coding-workshop-material/Introduction-to-Git.md

 ## Download and install an application that interfaces with Git

 Download and install an application that interfaces with Git.
 Which program you use depends on your personal preferences.
-Some popular programs are [SourceTree](www.sourcetreeapp.com/), [Github Desktop](https://desktop.github.com/) and [TortoiseGit](https://tortoisegit.org/) (but please send me recommendations of other good alternatives).
-For this project I would recommend SourceTree as it is relatively easy to learn.
+Some popular programs are [SourceTree](www.sourcetreeapp.com/), [Github Desktop](https://desktop.github.com/) and [TortoiseGit](https://tortoisegit.org/) (but please add recommendations of other good alternatives).
+Sourcetree is a great application for beginners as it uses a GUI and has nice graphical displays of the history of code modifications in a project.

 A tutorial for SourceTree can be found [here](https://github.com/GSoft-SharePoint/Dynamite/wiki/Getting-started-with-SourceTree,-Git-and-git-flow).